DarshilDholakia/European_Super_League/README.md

 # Fantasy European Super League

-Group1 of the BNTA Capstone project aiming to create a front-end application for an existing Wordle-Helper server-side project.
+Group1 of the BNTA Capstone project aiming to create a full-stack fantasy football application.

 By Aaron, Abdi, Adib, Darshil, Michael and Suraaj.